USB Software Interface

 Starting with enDAQ Lab version 1.9, recording can be triggered in software through the Configure Device screen (Device->Configure Device, or Ctrl+D).
 The file-based interface remains for compatibility.

 Starting in 2018 with firmware revision 17, the enDAQ sensor has a COMMAND file that can be used to communicate directly to the processor via a local PC.
 This file is located in the SYSTEM/DEV/ folder as shown.

 Open the file in a text editor such as Notepad++.
 The file initially contains some binary data which the text editor will not be able to parse.

 To initiate a recording, simply delete all the contents and replace them with "rs" in the beginning.

 After hitting save, the sensor will begin recording!

 The "Plug-In Action" must NOT be configured to "Immediately stop recording and appear as USB drive" in order for this to work.

 This same function of turning on a recording (or recording sequence) via the USB connection can be achieved by manually transferring a COMMAND file to the device and/or using a script.

-Starting in 2018 with firmware revision 20, the enDAQ recorder has a battery.txt file in /SYSTEM/DEV/ .
+Starting in 2018 with firmware revision 20, the enDAQ sensor has a battery.txt file in /SYSTEM/DEV/ .
 This file tells the user if the battery is charging or is at full capacity.
 This can allow the user to mount the enDAQ remotely, fix a USB cable to it, and be assured that the battery is reaching full charge.

 NOTE: In firmware 20, this file opens properly in Notepad++ and ASCII readers or programs, but may not display properly in the Windows Notepad program.